Dan Sullivan (EastEnders): Storylines

 Phil and Steve are eventually successful in getting the £200,000 ransom money, but later get into an argument when Phil secretly acquires a handgun and plans to kill Dan to protect Jamie and Peggy from him.
-Steve argues that he just wants to get Mel back safely and insists on doing the exchange on his own, only for Dan to then call Phil and demand that he — not Steve — make the exchange on his own.
+Steve argues that he just wants to get Mel back safely and insists on doing the exchange on his own, only for Dan to then call Phil and demand that he – not Steve – make the exchange on his own.
 Phil complies with Dan's demand and sets off to make the exchange on his own.
 When he arrives, Dan puts Mel in a hiding place and then cautiously gets Phil prepared for the meet-up.
 He first demands Phil to leave his jacket in his car, then to open the duffel bag containing the £200,000 ransom money, and lastly insists that Phil prove he is unarmed.
 This forces Phil to reveal the gun he hid in his jacket, and Dan forces him to leave the gun in the car before making his way up the building.
 As Phil obliges, Dan gets out his own handgun and sets off to confront Phil at the elevator.
 He then awaits for Phil's arrival, but is caught off-guard when Phil suddenly disarms Dan and holds him at gunpoint.
 After forcing Dan back into the room where Mel is being held captive, Phil is unable to find her and demands to know where she is kept hidden.
 Dan then begins to taunt Phil over his one-night stand with Mel, which provokes him in kicking Dan to the ground.
 Phil then prepares to kill Dan, telling him that he will become the first person who he will have intentionally murdered in light of having never really done so before.
 In that moment, however, Mel intervenes by cutting off the lights.
 This distracts Phil, and Dan uses the opportunity to disarm him before knocking Phil unconscious.
 Upon realizing that Mel saved his life, Dan thanks her for saving his life and gives Mel £50,000 in gratitude.
 When Phil starts to regain consciousness, Dan handcuffs him to a radiator and plans to kill him.
 Mel, however, appeals to his better nature and urges him to be better than Phil.
 In response, Dan asks Mel to wait outside for him while he deals with Phil on his own.
 Once Phil has woken up, Dan threatens to shoot him unless he begs for mercy.
 Phil refuses and dares Dan to kill him.
-Eventually, Dan pulls the trigger — causing Phil to flinch.
-However, the gun is not loaded; Dan reveals that he unloaded the gun to take Mel's advice in proving that he is better than Phil, whom he saw was terrified of dying at the moment he flinched when Dan pulled the trigger.
-After stating they are now even, Dan gets his final revenge on Phil by gagging him and leaving him handcuffed at the radiator — bidding his archenemy a morbid and taunting farewell.
+Eventually, Dan pulls the trigger – causing Phil to flinch.
+However, the gun is not loaded; Dan reveals that he unloaded the gun to take Mel's advice in proving that he is better than Phil, who he saw was terrified of dying at the moment he flinched when Dan pulled the trigger.
+After stating they are now even, Dan gets his final revenge on Phil by gagging him and leaving him handcuffed at the radiator – bidding his archenemy a morbid and taunting farewell.
 Phil later frees himself and leaves the area, but by then Dan is already long gone after dropping Mel off at a rendezvous point near Walford.
-Earlier on when they parted ways, Dan apologizes to Mel for putting her through the situation with his revenge plan and wishes her the best of luck.
-Dan then leaves the country with his £150,000 ransom money — considerably richer than when he first arrived in Walford.
+Earlier on when they parted ways, Dan apologises to Mel for putting her through the situation with his revenge plan and wishes her the best of luck.
+Dan then leaves the country with his £150,000 ransom money – considerably richer than when he first arrived in Walford.